-Join Doug Rose for an in-depth discussion in this video Identify a few tools, part of Comparing Agile Software Tools.
+Join Doug Rose for an in-depth discussion in this video Identify a few tools, part of Agile Project Management: Comparing Agile Tools.

 - [Instructor] So now we've reached the end of our journey together, and we've seen a lot.
 We looked at a lot of different agile tools, and we've evaluated them, we compared them to each other.
 Now that we've reached the end of our journey, we have the big question, which one of these tools is going to work best for me, at my organization?
 And for many of you, you're just not going to have a choice.
 There's going to be a lot of organizational momentum, depending on what your organization already uses.
 If you have a lot of developers, then you're probably going to have a strong leaning towards something like JIRA, because chances are your developers are using it anyway.

 If you're a strong Microsoft shop, then you'll want to use Team Foundation Server, because a lot of the teams will already be familiar with this tool.
 CA's Rally is great if you have a strong engineering culture, because it seems very well designed for the engineering mindset.
 It doesn't really have too much flare, but it gets the job done.
 VersionOne is a great tool if you're just starting out with your agile transformation.
 And so if your organization is just starting their agile transformation, chances are you're already leaning in that direction.

 And let's not forget about Microsost Excel.
 It's the most widely used agile tool for a reason.
 It's pretty much everywhere, it's quick, and it gets the job done.
 For many agile teams, this might be enough, and at least it's a very good place to start.
 So which one do you choose?
 Which one do you look at if you really don't have any organization momentum, if you just could make a choice based on no other pressure.
 If it were me, I would probably pick VersionOne, just because it makes the greatest effort to stick with the agile values that we outlined at the beginning of this course, the individuals and interactions over processes and tools.